HazyResearch/CaffeConTroll/README.md

 We cloned Caffe, so we follow nearly identical [install instructions](http://caffe.berkeleyvision.org/installation.html).
-Start with their instructions! *NB: the .travis.yml should always contain a working build script for Ubuntu, if you are confused about dependencies.*
+Start with their instructions! *NB: the .travis.yml contains a working build script for Ubuntu 12.04, if you are confused about dependencies.*